prrao87/kuzudb-study/README.md

-# KùzuDB: Benchmark study
+# Kuzu: Benchmark study

 Code for the benchmark study described in this [blog post](https://thedataquarry.com/posts/embedded-db-2/).

-Neo4j version | Kùzu version | Python version
+Neo4j version | Kuzu version | Python version
 :---: | :---: | :---:
-5.26.0 (community) | 0.7.0 | 3.12.5
+2025.03.0 (community) | 0.9.0 | 3.12.7

-[Kùzu](https://kuzudb.com/) is an in-process (embedded) graph database management system (GDBMS) written in C++.
+[Kuzu](https://kuzudb.com/) is an in-process (embedded) graph database management system (GDBMS) written in C++.
 It is blazing fast 🔥, and is optimized for handling complex join-heavy analytical workloads on very large graphs.
-Kùzu's [goal](https://kuzudb.com/docusaurus/blog/what-every-gdbms-should-do-and-vision) is to do in the graph database world what DuckDB has done in the world of relational databases -- that is, to provide a fast, lightweight, embeddable graph database for analytics (OLAP) use cases, while being heavily focused on usability and developer productivity.
+Kuzu's [goal](https://kuzudb.com/docusaurus/blog/what-every-gdbms-should-do-and-vision) is to do in the graph database world what DuckDB has done in the world of relational databases -- that is, to provide a fast, lightweight, embeddable graph database for analytics (OLAP) use cases, while being heavily focused on usability and developer productivity.

 This study has the following goals:

 * Generate an artificial social network dataset, including persons, interests and locations
   * You can scale up the size of the artificial dataset using the scripts provided and test query performance on larger graphs
-* Ingest the dataset into two graph databases: Kùzu and Neo4j (community edition)
+* Ingest the dataset into two graph databases: Kuzu and Neo4j (community edition)
 * Run a set of queries in Cypher on either DB to:
   * (1) Verify that the data is ingested correctly and that the results from either DB are consistent with one another
   * (2) Compare the query performance on a suite of queries that involve multi-hop traversals and aggregations